Joe Toplyn

 You may have heard that “Writing is rewriting.”
 That describes only part of the process.
 Writing a joke is first thinking of what to write, then slapping together a rough draft, and only then rewriting to maximize the laugh.

-Here’s the process I went through recently to write a joke for Twitter.
+Here’s the process I went through to write a joke for Twitter using the techniques in my book Comedy Writing for Late-Night TV.

 The idea for the joke starts with this news headline: